intsez/Alpine_scripts/README.md

+## Key Purpose

+These scripts automate the installation of essential software and security hardening on Alpine Linux systems.
+They offer a fast, lightweight, and robust way to set up a secure environment.

 ## Usage

 Simply download and execute the selected script (all default variables are set at the beginning of each file), e.g.: